ericrasmussen/chromaticleaves/posts/functional-javascript-review.markdown

 Whenever I write JavaScript I have to tread carefully and silently rage at HOW DO YOU PEOPLE PROGRAM THIS WAY.
-JavaScript offers limitless ways to shoot yourself in the foot, and is missing a number of constructs I find it increasingly difficult to program without, including algebraic data types.
-To avoid the error prone nature of manually managing inputs and outputs that can be many different types of objects, I typically create restrictive APIs that only expect and return well-defined objects or classes of objects.
+JavaScript offers limitless ways to shoot yourself in the foot, and is missing a number of constructs I find increasingly difficult to program without, including algebraic data types.
+To avoid the error-prone nature of manually managing inputs and outputs that can be many different types of objects, I typically create restrictive APIs that only expect and return well-defined objects or classes of objects.